Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-useridentity/README.md

 9. Add a new empty MVC5 controller OAuthController to the project.
 Copy the implemementation of the controller from the sample.
 10. Open the AccountController controller,  find the `LogOff()` method, and add this line at the beginning of the method: `OAuthController.RemoveAllFromCache();`.
 Also note the comments that are included in the sample file in the `LogOff()` method.
 11. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AppKey`, `ida:AADInstance`, `ida:Tenant`, `ida:GraphResourceId`, and `ida:GraphUserUrl` and set the values accordingly.
 For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}` the value of `ida:GraphResourceId` is `https://graph.windows.net`, and the value of `ida:GraphUserUrl` is `https://graph.windows.net/{0}/me?api-version=2013-11-08`.

-Finally, in the properties of the solution itself, set both projects as startup projects.